badoo/RIBs/android/tutorials/tutorial3/README.md

 ## Bubbling up dependencies

 This will be super easy, if you got this far.
-The only difference is that if we cannot provide a dependency directly.
-We also add it to the `Dependency` interface of our rib and to the 'Dependency' interfaces of all parent ribs until this rib can actually provide id.
+The only difference is that if we cannot provide a dependency directly, we also add it to the `Dependency` interface of parent and to the 'Dependency' interfaces of all parent ribs until this rib can actually provide id.

 Really, just a one-liner.